Johar Valley

 Johar Valley (also known as Milam Valley or Gori Ganga Valley) is a valley located in Pithoragarh district of Uttarakhand, India, along the Gori Ganga river.
 The valley used to be a major trade route with Tibet.
 The best known villages in the valley are Martoli and Milam.

+Munsiari-Bugdiar-Milam Road (MBMR), the paved motorable road being constructed by the BRO as part of the India–China Border Roads (ICBRs) with expected completion date of March 2026, runs through the Johar Valley of Gori Ganga River and connects Milam village with the district sub-division headquarter Munsiyari.

 Geography

 The alpine trans-humant village of Milam is located one kilometer below the snout of the Milam glacier.
-Here a left-bank stream called Gonka joins the Gori.
+Here a left-bank stream called Gonka joins the north to south flowing Gori Ganga River.
 The valley provides the approach route for access to peaks such as Nanda Devi East, Hardeol, Trishuli, Panchchuli and Nanda Kot.